 How to Apply

-A cover letter is required for consideration for this position and should be attached as the first page of your resume.
-The cover letter must address your specific interest in the position and outline skills and experience that directly relate to this position.
+A cover letter is required for consideration for this position and must be attached as the first page of your resume.
+The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.
 Candidates who fail to meet this requirement will not be considered for the position.

 Key responsibilities include but are not limited to the following:

 - Compose and initiate original correspondence requiring interpretation of policies; prepare, edit, and type confidential and sensitive reports and correspondence for the Chair.
 Proofread materials for meetings, letters, and announcements

 - Assist Chair with faculty service assignments – managing communication and dissemination of information.

 - Effectively schedule and proactively update the Chair’s calendar and avoid conflicts in the schedule, coordinating meetings on his/her behalf.

 - Manage communication and dissemination of information, including event information, within the administrative team, as well as to the department and community at large.

 - Provide hosting and administrative support for meetings, conferences, lectures, etc. as required, including but not limited to meeting room reservations, logistic/travel arrangements and coordinating, setting up room arrangements and food as needed.